-WASHINGTON: It’s rare to get agreement across party lines on Capitol Hill, but that was the case this week when it came to radio frequency spectrum.
+WASHINGTON: It’s rare to get agreement across party lines on Capitol Hill, but that was the case this morning when it came to radio frequency spectrum.
 Legislators and regulators alike agreed that an inventory was in order.
 The issue arose during a House subcommittee hearing on oversight of the FCC.
 The five commissioners appeared before the Subcommittee on Communications, Technology and the Internet.
 The FCC’s charter to develop a nationwide broadband plan is getting the most play at the commission, but spectrum is integrally linked, as Chairman Julius Genachowski noted.

 “There is a demand crunch coming,” he said in response to a query from Rep. Joe Barton (R-Texas) about available spectrum and D block licenses that failed to attract sufficient bids.
 “I would welcome passage of the inventory bill.
 With respect to the D block, that we can get on the market soon.
 The challenge of the public safety component is a problem.
 The D block comes up often in connection with our broadband plan.”